turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_javascript.markdown

 ### Operators

-Operators are pretty strait forward in JavaScript - for the most part.
+Operators are pretty straight forward in JavaScript - for the most part.

 ```js